Dagmawi-a-Negatu/Nodejs_pathfinder/README.md

 .gitignore: Git ignore file.
 package.json: Node.js project metadata and dependencies.
 README.md: Project README file.

-Usage
+## Usage
-To use the Railway Journey Planner, run the following command in your terminal, replacing the placeholders with your specific information:
+To use the Railway Journey Planner, run the following command in your terminal, replacing the placeholders with your specific information: node src/network.js <data/railtrack_file.json> <origin> <destination> <max_transfers>

-sh
-Copy code
-node src/network.js <data/railtrack_file.json> <origin> <destination> <max_transfers>
 <data/railtrack_file.json>: Path to the JSON file containing the railway network graph.
 <origin>: The name of the origin station.
 <destination>: The name of the destination station.
 <max_transfers>: The maximum number of transfers allowed for the journey.

-Example
+## Example
-sh
-Copy code
 node src/network.js data/railtrack_uk.json "Edinburgh" "London" 3
 This command searches for routes from "Edinburgh" to "London" with a maximum of 3 transfers, using the railway network defined in data/railtrack_uk.json.

-Project Notes
-This is an example of a railway network.
-A railway network can be built from large data sets of JSON files and then traversed to find the shortest path between two stations.
-This is one example of a railway system that I built and traversed.
-One of the many great things I am learning in one simple project in a course.
-Recursion can get confusing when working with a large dataset and objects have very complex relationships.

-Acknowledgments
+## Acknowledgments
 Inspired by various railway systems and algorithms.
-Special thanks to all contributors and reviewers.
+Special thanks to all viewers.

-Contact
+## Contact
 For any issues, please reach out to dagmawi.negatu@gmail.com.